Kentucky Burgoo Stew (Hearty Southern Comfort in a Bowl)

 If you’ve ever been to a Kentucky gathering, church potluck, or Derby Day celebration, you’ve probably heard of Burgoo — a slow-simmered, thick stew that’s packed with tender meat, vegetables, and rich flavor.

 This hearty dish has humble beginnings, often made with whatever meats and vegetables were on hand.
 Today, it’s a Southern favorite known for its deep flavor and comforting warmth.
 Every bite tells a story of community, tradition, and good eating.
-End the night with something sweet — my Cookies or Chocolate Fudge are always a hit.”
+For a true taste of the South, serve this hearty burgoo with pot roast or southern fried chicken.
+End the night with something sweet — my Cookies or Chocolate Fudge are always a hit.

 Recipe Card